alcindor819/Methylation_Fragmentomic/README.md

 1. Load Metadata and Configuration
 Reads the list of 12 candidate fragmentomic/methylation-based features.
 Reads the seven cancer task names.

-Loads pre-processed training and test cohort information for 3209 samples.

-Defines feature indices (bj) to use for first-layer SVMs.
 2. First-Layer Modeling: Single-Modality SVMs

-For each selected feature:

-Trains a single SVM classifier in a 10-fold cross-validation setting.
+For each selected feature:Trains a single SVM classifier in a 10-fold cross-validation setting.
 Applies trained models to the independent test set.
 Saves per-fold ROC information and prediction scores.
 Each first-layer SVM produces one probability score per sample.

-3. Second-Layer Modeling: Stacking SVM (FAME)

-Concatenates the first-layer SVM scores.
+3. Second-Layer Modeling: Stacking SVM (FAME) Concatenates the first-layer SVM scores.
 Trains a second-layer SVM to obtain the FAME ensemble model.
 Computes AUC and sensitivity at 95% specificity for:
 Cross-validation (with 95% CI)
 Independent validation

-4. Visualization

-Automatically generates:

-ROC curves for CV and IV (one figure per cancer type)
+4. Visualization,Automatically generates: ROC curves for CV and IV (one figure per cancer type), Optional bar charts:CV AUC with 95% CI, CV Sensitivity@95% specificity with 95% CI, IV AUC (no CI), IV Sensitivity@95% specificity.

-Optional bar charts:

-CV AUC with 95% CI

-CV Sensitivity@95% specificity with 95% CI

-IV AUC (no CI)

-IV Sensitivity@95% specificity

-All figures are saved under: